vx

 vx runs transcription output through a small rule system defined in YAML.
 Abbreviation expansion, phrase rewrites, regex replacements, punctuation cleanup.
 I keep a personal dictionary for programming terms and internal jargon.

-I keep my vx rules in a repo and treat them like dotfiles.
+I keep my vx rules in a repo and treat them like most would treat dotfiles (though I’ve abandoned my dotfiles).

 vx rules